METALS-Lead, copper slide as stimulus fails to calm virus fears

 * Virus infections slow in top metals consumer China

-* BoE latest central bank to cut rates (Updates with lead benchmark low, comments on aluminium)
+* BoE latest central bank to cut rates (Updates with closing prices)

 By Zandi Shabalala and Eric Onstad